 introduction

-Micro-video course as the resource product micro learning is the important resources for intellectual learning in the era of highly developed media technology, and meet the needs of learners, entry learning ubiquitous learning and personalized learning resource requirements.
-In order to make the micro video resources to be better exploited reasonably and optimize the use in teaching, it is necessary for us to analyze and study of micro-video course.
-This article sorts and positions the current teaching practice on course, and reexamines micro-video course for future research on micro-video course about significance, application and development from the steering and excellent regional educational information resources construction and from the perspective of philosophy of education informatization.
+Micro-video course as the resource product micro learning is the important resources for intellectual learning in the era of highly developed media technology, and meet the needs of learners, entry learning ubiquitous learning, and personalized learning resource requirements.
+In order to make the micro-video resources to be better exploited reasonably and optimize the use in teaching, it is necessary for us to analyze and study of micro-video course.
+This article sorts and positions the current teaching practice on course; and reexamines micro-video course for future research on micro-video course about significance; application and development from the steering and excellent regional educational information resources construction and from the perspective of philosophy of education informatization.

 Present Practice Situation and Position of Micro-video Course